Joseph Christian Lillie: Early career in Denmark

-Later career in Lübeck
+Later career in Lübeck and death

 Economic conditions were hard for artists at the turn of the 19th century, with shriveling funds from the public coffers due to, among other things, the loss of Christiansborg, the setting up of new residences at Amalienborg, and pending war, which took place in the early 19th century.
 After a bankruptcy in 1798 he left Copenhagen and Denmark, and moved to Lübeck, where the second half of his career began.

 His second wife died on 21 July 1804 in Lübeck.

 He was resident architect for C.F.
 Hansen at the establishment of Kastorf and Kramonshagen in Holstein in 1801-1802.

 Lillie became the director and a professor of architecture, perspective and geometry at the Freie Zeichenschule, Lübeck in 1804.
 He continued at the school until 1827.

 He lived with Johanna Catharina Haak starting in 1805.

 Lillie became Lübeck's chief architect in 1813.
 He died in Lübeck in 1827 and is buried at St. Jürgen cemetery.